monkeymatt0/crypto_pay/README.md

 This transaction will not be received instantly but instead will require a bit of time.

 So we need a worker that periodically check the status of the transaction the are still pending.
-This worked is then divided in 2 phases:
+This worker is then divided in 3 phases:

-1. Fetch all pending transaction
+1. Fetch all pending transaction from DB
 2. Contact the blockchain to check what is the status
-3. Update the status of the transaction
+3. Update the status of the transaction on the DB

 TODO: Explain how the worker works